NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 The market reflects that.
 Gartner forecasts that spending on supply chain management software with agentic AI will reach $53 billion by 2030.
 That figure signals where enterprise budgets are moving, and it means your competitors, suppliers, and logistics partners are evaluating the same technology.

-The question for technical leaders is no longer whether agentic AI applies to the supply chain, but whether a given deployment will succeed or fail.
 This article breaks down where agentic AI delivers measurable results in supply chain operations, where it introduces new risks, and what technical and governance conditions you need before scaling beyond a pilot.

 $53B Forecast spending on supply chain management software with agentic AI by 2030.
 Source already cited in the article: Gartner.